lemaiwo/ui5-middleware-route-proxy/readme.md

         target: http(s)://host:port
 ```

-3. configure a in `.env` file with your username and password for the proxy:
+3. Add a `.env` file with your username and password for the proxy:

 ```yaml
 PROXY_USERNAME=<username>